littlecodemonkey/blog/content/docs/reading/science_challenge/_index.md

 - The Road to Serfdom by Hayek
 - Human Action by Mises
 - The General Theory of Employment, Interest and Money by John Maynard Keynes
-- Thinking, Fast and Slow by Daniel Kahneman
 - Capital in the Twenty-First Century by Piketty
 - Globalization and Its Discontents by Schumpeter
 - Individualism and Economic Order by Hayek